Steve Kaplan (basketball): Basketball career

-Kaplan played basketball for Team USA in the 1969 Maccabiah Games, and for Team Israel in the 1977 Maccabiah Games.
+Kaplan played basketball for Team USA in the 1969 Maccabiah Games winning a silver medal alongside Ronald Green, Jack Langer, and Neal Walk, and for Team Israel in the 1977 Maccabiah Games.

 He attended Rutgers University-New Brunswick ('72).
 Kaplan was captain of the Rutgers basketball team in his senior year.
-In his Rutgers career, he averaged 16.4 points and 7.6 rebounds per game, with a 18.2 field goal percentage and an 88.8 free throw percentage (the second-highest in school history).
-His .927 free throw percentage in 1989-90 is the highest in Rutgers history.
+In his Rutgers career, he averaged 16.4 points and 7.6 rebounds per game, with a 48.2 field goal percentage and an 88.8 free throw percentage (the second-highest in school history).
+His .927 free throw percentage in 1989–90 is the highest in Rutgers history.

 Kaplan played 14 seasons of professional basketball in Israel with Hapoel Ramat Gan, in the Israel Basketball Premier League.
 He is 8th all-time in career points in the league, with 5,913.

-He also played on the Israeli national basketball team, and competed in EuroBasket 1979.
+He also played on the Israeli national basketball team, and competed in EuroBasket 1979, in which the Israeli national team won the silver medal, its greatest achievement of all time.

 After his basketball career, Kaplan became the director of logistics for a chemical company.